- What is an undervalued stock?

 Value investors believe a stock’s intrinsic value is lower than its trading price.
 When they calculate the intrinsic value, they can see if the stock price matches the company’s fundamentals, not just the whims of the market.
 A stock that trades higher than its intrinsic value could be considered overvalued, which might be a red flag.
 When the intrinsic value is lower than the stock price, however, the stock could be undervalued, which could signal a bargain.

-Best undervalued Canadian stocks of 2022
+Best undervalued Canadian stocks

 There are plenty of undervalued stocks in Canada: you just have to know where to look.
 To help you get started, here are five of the best undervalued stocks trading today in Canada.